exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-87.png)

 Let's say we want to cluster the data for each carrier, meaning we want to see 5 clustered groups for each carrier.
 This can be done by grouping the data frame before calculating the cluster IDs.
+This is very similar to what you have done with 'Top N' operation before.

+First, make sure that you 'Pin' the chart before going to the next step.

-Select 'Filter' step, which is gray colored because it's coming from the main data frame.
+Then, select 'Filter' step, which is gray colored because it's coming from the main data frame.

 ![](images/quick-start-86.png)

-Select 'Group By' from 'Add' button menu.
+Select 'Group By' from 'Add' button menu to add this grouping step.

 ![](images/quick-start-88.png)